 Transurethral microwave procedures.
 This device uses microwaves to heat and destroy excess prostate tissue.
 In the procedure called transurethral microwave thermotherapy (TUMT), the device sends microwaves through a catheter to heat selected portions of the prostate to at least 111 degrees Fahrenheit.
 A cooling system protects the urinary tract during the procedure.
 The procedure is performed on an outpatient basis in an hour without general anesthesia.
 TUMT has not been reported to lead to erectile dysfunction or incontinence.
 Although microwave therapy does not cure BPH, it reduces urinary frequency, urgency, straining, and intermittent flow.
 It does not correct the problem of incomplete emptying of the bladder.
 Thee long-term effects of microwave therapy are still not clear however.

 High-intensity focused ultrasound (HIFU).
 The use of low frequency ultrasound waves to destroy prostate tissue is the youngest of the minimally invasive therapies developed for BPH.
-It appears as safe as other minimally invasive methods but long term outcome data is not available as yet.
+It appears as safe as other minimally invasive methods but long-term outcome data is not available as of yet.

 Benign Prostatic Hyperplasia and PSA